Chandler, AZ Hiking (and more) on the Maricopa Trail

 Posted on March 14, 2017 1:00 PM

 If you’re planning a hike (or even a leisurely stroll) in or around Chandler, you don’t have to go far to find a scenic route.
 The 315-mile Maricopa Trail, which cuts through Chandler, connects 10 regional and numerous municipal parks as it encircles the greater Phoenix metropolitan area.
+As you make your plans, be sure to checkout our tips for staying safe while hiking in Arizona.
 Here’s a guide to accessing the Maricopa Trail from South Mountain Park, through Chandler, and into San Tan Regional Park.

 South Mountain Park

 Hours: 5 a.m. to 7 p.m.
 (Trails remain open until 11 p.m.)